Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/faces.rst

    | Menu:     :menuselection:`Mesh --> Faces --> Fill/Grid Fill`

-*Grid Fill* uses a pair of connected edge-loops to fill in a grid that follows the surrounding geometry.
+*Grid Fill* uses a pair of connected edge-loops or a single, closed edge-loop to fill in a grid that follows the surrounding geometry.

 Span
    ToDo